|This article is incomplete.

 Birds you can see here include:

-Black-necked Grebe, Great Cormorant, Great White Pelican, Little Bittern, Black-crowned Night Heron, Striated Heron, Squacco Heron, Cattle Egret, Little Egret, Great White Egret, Grey Heron, Purple Heron, White Stork, Glossy Ibis, Eurasian Spoonbill, Greater Flamingo, Egyptian Goose, Eurasian Wigeon, Common Teal, Northern Pintail, Garganey, Northern Shoveler, Common Pochard, Ferruginous Duck, Tufted Duck, Black Kite, Black-shouldered Kite, Egyptian Vulture, Griffon Vulture, Lappet-faced Vulture, Marsh Harrier, Eurasian Sparrowhawk, Long-legged Buzzard, Greater Spotted Eagle, Steppe Eagle, Eastern Imperial Eagle, Osprey, Common Kestrel, Sooty Falcon, Barbary Falcon, Moorhen, Purple Swamphen, Eurasian Coot, Common Crane, Black-winged Stilt, Pied Avocet, Senegal Thick-knee, Kittlitz's Sand Plover, White-tailed Plover, Spur-winged Plover, Little Stint, Dunlin, Ruff, Common Snipe, Black-tailed Godwit, Common Redshank, Marsh Sandpiper, Greenshank, Green Sandpiper, Wood Sandpiper, Common Sandpiper, Black-headed Gull, Slender-billed Gull, Lesser Black-backed Gull, Gull-billed Tern, Lesser Crested Tern, Common Tern, Whiskered Tern, White-winged Tern, Rock Dove, Turtle Dove, Laughing Dove, Namaqua Dove, Desert Eagle Owl, Egyptian Nightjar, Pallid Swift, Pied Kingfisher, Little Green Bee-eater, Hoopoe, Wryneck, Crested Lark, Sand Martin, Barn Swallow, Rock Martin, Egyptian Yellow Wagtail, Pied Wagtail, Common Bulbul, Rufous-tailed Scrub Robin, Bluethroat, White-tailed Wheatear, Blue Rock Thrush, Zitting Cisticola, Graceful Warbler, Clamorous Reed Warbler, Eastern Olivaceous Warbler, Sardinian Warbler, Lesser Whitethroat, Common Chiffchaff, Willow Warbler, Nile Valley Sunbird, Southern Grey Shrike, Hooded Crow, Brown-necked Raven, House Sparrow, Spanish Sparrow
+Black-necked Grebe, Great Cormorant, Great White Pelican, Little Bittern, Black-crowned Night Heron, Striated Heron, Squacco Heron, Cattle Egret, Little Egret, Great White Egret, Grey Heron, Purple Heron, White Stork, Glossy Ibis, Eurasian Spoonbill, Greater Flamingo, Egyptian Goose, Eurasian Wigeon, Common Teal, Northern Pintail, Garganey, Northern Shoveler, Common Pochard, Ferruginous Duck, Tufted Duck, Black Kite, Black-shouldered Kite, Egyptian Vulture, Griffon Vulture, Lappet-faced Vulture, Marsh Harrier, Eurasian Sparrowhawk, Long-legged Buzzard, Greater Spotted Eagle, Steppe Eagle, Eastern Imperial Eagle, Osprey, Common Kestrel, Sooty Falcon, Barbary Falcon, Moorhen, African Swamphen, Eurasian Coot, Common Crane, Black-winged Stilt, Pied Avocet, Senegal Thick-knee, Kittlitz's Sand Plover, White-tailed Plover, Spur-winged Plover, Little Stint, Dunlin, Ruff, Common Snipe, Black-tailed Godwit, Common Redshank, Marsh Sandpiper, Greenshank, Green Sandpiper, Wood Sandpiper, Common Sandpiper, Black-headed Gull, Slender-billed Gull, Lesser Black-backed Gull, Gull-billed Tern, Lesser Crested Tern, Common Tern, Whiskered Tern, White-winged Tern, Rock Dove, Turtle Dove, Laughing Dove, Namaqua Dove, Desert Eagle Owl, Egyptian Nightjar, Pallid Swift, Pied Kingfisher, Little Green Bee-eater, Hoopoe, Wryneck, Crested Lark, Sand Martin, Barn Swallow, Rock Martin, Egyptian Yellow Wagtail, Pied Wagtail, Common Bulbul, Rufous-tailed Scrub Robin, Bluethroat, White-tailed Wheatear, Blue Rock Thrush, Zitting Cisticola, Graceful Prinia, Clamorous Reed Warbler, Eastern Olivaceous Warbler, Sardinian Warbler, Lesser Whitethroat, Common Chiffchaff, Willow Warbler, Nile Valley Sunbird, Great Grey Shrike, Hooded Crow, Brown-necked Raven, House Sparrow, Spanish Sparrow

 History and Use